 Emma holds a Bachelor of Business from RMIT and is currently completing her Executive MBA at RMIT University, Melbourne.

-Parkinson’s Clinical Nurse Consultant – Health Team Manager
+Parkinson’s Clinical Nurse Consultant – Manager, Health Team, Clinical and Support Services

 Victor has been a nurse for 25 years and has worked in the area of neurology for the past 18 years.
 He has worked in clinical management and service development positions in both Australia and the UK, including establishing the Parkinson’s Nurse Specialist position in Leeds, UK.